-Stainless-steel blade with ergonomic, easy-grip handle.
+Stainless steel blade with an ergonomic, easy-grip handle.
 Available in 3.5-inch and 6.1-inch sizes.
 Plastic sheath covers the blade when not in use.
 Does not absorb odors.

-The sheath is flimsy and prone to breaking, so you may want to replace it with a better one.
+The sheath is flimsy and prone to breaking, so you may want to replace it with a better option.

-Stainless-steel blades with comfortable rubber grip.
-Soft blade that's designed to bend instead of breaking.
+Stainless steel blade with a comfortable rubber grip.
+Soft blade that's designed to bend instead of break.
 Available in 7-inch and 9-inch sizes.
 Knife clicks into the included plastic sheath and stays in place.

 The knife holds an edge well, but it doesn't come sharpened.

-Soft, nonslip handle comes in eight colors.
+Soft, nonslip handle comes in 8 colors.
 Protective finger guard.
 One-piece stainless-steel blade.
 Blade comes very sharp.
 Comfortable to hold and easy to maneuver.
 Reasonably priced.

 Users have said that this knife dulls fairly quickly and requires regular resharpening.